mcbeet/beet/docs/overview.md

 The `beet` library allows you to work with data packs and resource packs at a high level.
 Data pack and resource pack objects are fast and flexible primitives that make it easy inspect, generate, merge and transform files, and perform bulk operations.

 Data packs and resource packs are identical in nature and only differ in the types of resources they can contain.
 As a result, `beet` derives the concrete `DataPack` and `ResourcePack` classes from a generic `Pack` definition.
-It's the shared base class that's responsible for implementing all the operations that we'll be discussing in the next sections, so the examples will only be focusing on data packs as resource packs would work exactly the same.
+It's the shared base class that's responsible for implementing all the operations that we'll be discussing in the next sections.

 ### Object hierarchy